ajstimson/phin-tech-assign/readme.md

 # Future improvements to this application would be:

--   Refactoring the code to use TypeScript (I was unable to resolve a known issue (https://github.com/chakra-ui/chakra-ui/issues/3714) between Chakra UI and TypeScript 5.0).
+-   Refactor the codebase to use TypeScript and take advantage of its static typing and improved code maintainability.
+(I was unable to quickly resolve a known issue (https://github.com/chakra-ui/chakra-ui/issues/3714) between Chakra UI and TypeScript 5.0).
 -   Refactoring to use React's useContext hook for better state management to avoid prop drilling.
 -   Filtering and sorting methods for to-do items.
 -   Drag and drop sorting